A direct solution to the interpolative inverse non-uniform fast Fourier transform problem for spectral analyses of non-equidistant time-series data: Introduction

-Remote sensor data is streamed from regions that are difficult to access for conventional measurements.
-Due to interruptions in either network connectivity, power or other environmental conditions there may be significant periods of time during which data acquisition is interrupted.
-This may not pose problems for "binned" time-series analysis of the data, if the acquisition rate of the data is relatively high compared with the expected duration of a typical outage.
+\IEEEPARstart{M}{uch} of experimental science has experienced a paradigm shift towards collecting larger volumes of data to develop and test more complicated scientific hypotheses \cite{sanchez2018integrated,grabherr2005long}.
+For environmental monitoring, these data are often collected in inhospitable environments where human curation of the collection devices is limited.
+This lends to time series measurements with significant periods of missing or unreliable measurements due to disruptions in network connectivity, power supply, or adverse environmental conditions.
+But the use of remote sensor data is indispensable for making informed decisions on natural resource management and environmental protection - particularly in hard-to-reach ecosystems such as high mountain environments.
+This type of meteorological information frequently lacks adequate coverage due to its origin far from stations located at lower altitudes and nearer to urban areas where they can be more easily accessed.

-Binning data does partially resolve the spatio-temporal lag of phenomena measured across different points for the same event which is assumed to take place within a pre-defined period of time.
-However regardless of whether or not missing data is present, this does not make use of the full acquisition rate of the instrument, which negates some benefits of remote measurement.
-Instead, it is possible to perform an analysis of the \textit{spectrum} or frequency domain information of the remote measurements and reconstruct the original data based on parallel analysis of similar remote stations.
+Binning time-series data can decrease the impact of missing values on a resultant model by measuring the average of several ``binned'' observations via a functional reduction in sampling rate.
+However binning does not make use of the full acquisition rate of the instrument, so this process negates the benefits of high-throughput measurements.
+Even by way of a moving average, in cases where the number of observations within the bin decrease towards the size of the expected measurement gaps it becomes impractical or impossible to reasonably infer the missing values.

+Binning is neither ideal, nor universally applicable in the case of irregularly sampled time-series data.
+A broader representation of the data can be formulated via an analysis of its corresponding \textit{spectrum} of frequency-domain components, whose complex-valued coefficients for an equi-dimensional transformation encode the relative offset and amplitude of a series of additive sinusoidal functions that best reconstruct the original time-series data.
+But the Discrete Fast Fourier Transform (DFT), and its corresponding inverse that are most commonly used to perform this type of analysis assume a sampling rate that is constant on average \cite{friel1999frequency}.

-Spectral analysis of irregularly sampled data is an active area of research, and is often referenced broadly as a least-squares analysis, owing to a need for numerical estimation.
-This type of analysis commonly finds applications wherever there is an interruption in measurement - as is commonly seen in climate applications \cite{haley2021missing}, and other environmental monitoring \cite{dilmaghani2007harmonic}.
+Least-squares spectral analysis of irregularly sampled data is an active area of research that commonly finds applications wherever there is an interruption in measurement - as is commonly seen in climate research \cite{haley2021missing}, and other environmental monitoring \cite{dilmaghani2007harmonic}.
+To minimize the effect of spectral leakage, an apodization (i.e. weight) function can be applied to discount the contributions of higher-order variability as a low-pass filter.
+The characteristics of this filter can be derived from \textit{a-priori} mathematical knowledge, to reduce user intervention and influence in the analysis \cite{potts2021continuous}.